Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Baryogenesis through resonant leptogenesis

-Apart from the flavor effects, there exists some more interesting features of such low scale leptogenesis.
-In what follows, the yield of lepton asymmetry is larger in a low scale leptogenesis in comparison to that of high scale thermal leptogenesis scenario.
+Apart from the flavor effects, there exist some more interesting features of such low-scale leptogenesis.
+In what follows, the yield of lepton asymmetry is larger in a low-scale leptogenesis in comparison to that of a high scale thermal leptogenesis scenario.
 Traditionally, a resonant enhancement in the lepton asymmetry is seen when the RHN mass spectrum has a certain amount of degeneracy comparable to their decay width as mentioned in Ref.~\cite{Pilaftsis:2003gt}.
-For a detailed field theoretical justification supporting this fact one may look into Refs.~\cite{Pilaftsis:1997jf,Flanz:1996fb,Xing:2006ms}.
+For a detailed field theoretical justification supporting this fact, one may look into Refs.~\cite{Pilaftsis:1997jf,Flanz:1996fb,Xing:2006ms}.
 This complementarity between this resonance enhancement and degeneracy of the RHN masses can be understood from the following relations

 Exactly satisfying the first of the above conditions can even lead to a lepton asymmetry of $\mathcal{O}(1)$.
-In the present analysis we have well taken care of this requirement through a proper choice of model parameter space with the Yukawa couplings which govern the tiny neutrino mass through the HDOs.
+In the present analysis, we have well taken care of this requirement through a proper choice of model parameter space with the Yukawa couplings which govern the tiny neutrino mass through the HDOs.

+The aforementioned quasi-degenerate spectrum in the RHN sector as required for resonant leptogenesis can be achieved in many ways.
+Without imposing any extra flavor symmetry in the RHN sector, one can achieve it by the interplay of the free parameters of the model.
+Although this way of doing is fine-tuned and looks less appealing, we present it in the main text to keep our result generic.
+In Appendix~\ref{app:flavsym}, we show an explicit example of discrete $S_3$ flavor symmetry (and also $N_1\leftrightarrow N_2$ exchange symmetry) imposed in the RHN sector where the quasi-degenerate RHN spectrum can be naturally achieved.
+We find that with the imposition of the additional symmetry, the parameter space will become more constrained.
+In alternative $\mathrm{U}(1)_{B-L}$ model (similar RHN charge assignment under new $\mathrm{U}(1)$ as ours) in Ref.~\cite{Asai:2020xnz}, the quasi-degenerate RHNs are obtained imposing a $Z_2$ symmetry.

-As pointed out in~\cite{Fukugita:1986hr}, the out of equilibrium and CP-violating decay of heavy Majorana neutrinos provides a natural way to create the required lepton asymmetry.
-The asymmetry generated by the decay of the right handed neutrino (in the heavy sector) into lepton and Higgs is given by,
+As pointed out in~\cite{Fukugita:1986hr}, the out-of-equilibrium and CP-violating decay of heavy Majorana neutrinos provides a natural way to create the required lepton asymmetry.
+The asymmetry generated by the decay of the RHN (in the heavy sector) into a lepton and a Higgs is given by,

 Basically, CP-asymmetry is a measure of the difference in decay widths of $N_k$ to a process and its conjugate process.
 At the tree level, these two are the same giving rise to vanishing CP-asymmetry.
 Therefore, we have to investigate with higher-order terms to obtain non-zero CP-asymmetry.
-Taking into account the one loop vertex and self energy diagrams, it is found that non-zero CP-asymmetry arises due to the interference between the tree level and the one loop diagrams.
+Taking into account the one-loop vertex and self-energy diagrams, it is found that non-zero CP-asymmetry arises due to the interference between the tree level and the one-loop diagrams.